 Preventive dentistry requires participation from your child, our dental team, and you.
 The goal of preventive dentistry is to prevent the development of cavities and gum disease through routine cleanings, check-ups, and dental education from our office.
 A healthy mouth helps foster a happy and healthy child.

 Preventive dentistry begins at home with the appearance of your child’s first tooth, usually around 6 months of age.
 Even before the first dental visit, you should be cleaning your child’s teeth with a moist cloth after each feeding.
 By the time your child reaches the age of one, you should schedule your child's initial visit with us.
 Beginning dental visits early is the key to great dental health as these visits assist us in recognizing and addressing potential problems before they become serious.
 Dr. Angela and the Alexandria Children's Dentistry staff will teach you how to protect your child's dental health by providing a personalized program of oral hygiene instructions, dietary counseling, and fluoride recommendations if necessary.
-Becoming an active participant in the preventive oral health program we develop for your child will help ensure your child grows up as part of a cavity free generation.
+As our team becomes active participants in your child's preventive oral care.
+We develop healthy habits encouraged by posititive reinforcement to ensure your child grows up as part of a cavity free generation.

 In addition to the dental exam and cleaning, we will look at your child’s risk for cavities, discuss the prevention of dental injuries, address concerns (if any) about oral habits, encourage mouthguard use, and monitor your child's dental growth and development.